tzahari/CCU-Historian-for-Docker/README.md

 ### Supported tags

-* latest for the latest stable
+* latest for the latest stable (currenlty 1.0.0)
-* latest-dev for the latest development release
+* latest-dev for the latest development release (currently 1.0.0)

 also supported:

+* 1.0.0
 * 0.7.7dev-8
 * 0.7.7dev-9
 * 0.7.7dev-10